-16.B.3.c.
+15.B.3.c.
 The Administrative Authority shall prepare lists of questions to serve as guides for boards conducting interviews, except that the Administrative Authority may use lists of questions prepared by the State Court Administrator, or designee.

-16.B.3.d.
+15.B.3.d.
 The interview board shall rank applicants according to qualifications and suitability for the position, indicating applicants considered not qualified.

-16.B.3.e.
+15.B.3.e.
 If a panel of interviewers is selected, the Administrative Authority, or designee, shall make a reasonable effort to select qualified interviewers that embody a diverse demographic makeup, including employees from protected groups, without overburdening particular employees with additional responsibilities.

-16.B.3.f.
-Confidentiality - Interview materials and results shall be confidential and shall be so handled by all persons who have access to the material.
+15.B.3.f.
+Confidentiality Interview materials and results shall be confidential and shall be so handled by all persons who have access to the material.

-16.C.
-Selection Process - The State Court Administrator, or designee, and Administrative Authority shall maintain records of any testing and/or interviews that may be given, including test results, applications and test papers for each applicant, names of interviewers, summary data on number of applicants and test results and such other information as the State Court Administrator, or designee, may deem pertinent, for a period of 3 years from the date of testing and/or interviews.
+15.C.
+Selection Process The State Court Administrator, or designee, and Administrative Authority shall maintain records of any testing and/or interviews that may be given, including test results, applications and test papers for each applicant, names of interviewers, summary data on number of applicants and test results and such other information as the State Court Administrator, or designee, may deem pertinent, for a period of 3 years from the date of testing and/or interviews.

-Rule 17 - Employment Talent Pools
+Rule 16 - Employment Talent Pools

-17.A.
+16.A.
 Establishment of Talent Pools

-17.A.1.
+16.A.1.
 If an Administrative Authority or designee wishes to create a talent pool, they shall indicate it in the job posting.
+If a talent pool is generated, it must be submitted to the Director of Human Resources, or designee, within 90 calendar days from the closing date of the position announcement.